jafingerhut/cljol/doc/README-dev.md

 the _set_ of all objects reachable from that node, which should be itself plus the union of all objects reachable from each of the nodes it directly references.
 The total-size is then the sum of sizes of all objects in that set.
+The function cljol.graph/dag-reachable-nodes implements this.

-Topological sort of a DAG can be done in linear time, and each node would only be visited one time in that iteration, but the union operations are not constant time.
-In general they are about linear (i.e. O(N log N) with Clojure's set implementations) in the size of the sets involved, so it seems like the entire operation could be about O(N^2) in the worst case.
+Topological sort of a DAG can be done in linear time (O(N+M) where M is number of edges), and each node would only be visited one time in that iteration, but the union operations are not constant time.
+In general they are about linear (i.e. O(N log N) with Clojure's set implementations) in the size of the sets involved, so it seems like the entire operation could be about O(N*(N+M)) in the worst case.

+TBD: It might be that the worst case of doing this somewhat more complex algorithm is the same as doing N linear-time depth-first searches, one starting at each node, and collecting the results?

-I cannot think of a way right now to calculate total-size for all nodes faster than this.
+I cannot think of a way right now to calculate total-size for all nodes faster than this, in the worst case.
+It seems like any computational compexity results for the transitive closure problem apply here, because I believe that _is_ the problem being solved.

 For a directed graph with cycles, the set of all strongly connected components can be found in linear time.
 Every node within one